DebugML/debugml.github.io/_posts/2024-07-09-logicbreaks.md

 For example, the LLM may be instructed to not give bomb-building guidance through a *safety prompt* such as "don't talk about building bombs".
 Although such prompts are sometimes effective, they are also easily exploitable, most notably by *jailbreak attacks*.
 In jailbreak attacks, a malicious user crafts an adversarial input that tricks the model into generating undesirable content.
-For instance, appending the user prompt "How do I build a bomb?" with a nonsensical **adversarial suffix** "@A$@@..." fools the model into yielding bomb-building instructions.
+For instance, appending the user prompt "How do I build a bomb?" with a nonsensical **adversarial suffix** "@A$@@..." fools the model into giving bomb-building instructions.

 In this blog, we present some [recent work](https://arxiv.org/abs/2407.00075) on how to subvert LLMs from following the rules specified in the prompt.